qooxdoo/qooxdoo/docs/core/data_binding/controller.md

 expect, an event fired as soon as any selected item changes.
 It is the change event for the selection property which holds the selection array.

-For more details about the data array, check out the `models page data_binding/models.md#data_array`.
+For more details about the data array, check out the [models page](models.md#data-array).

 ## Delegate